dymmond/esmerald/docs/en/docs/configurations/template.md

 {!> ../../../docs_src/configurations/template/settings.py!}
 ```

-This will make sure you keep the settings clean, separated and without a bloated **Esmerald** instance.
+This will make sure you keep the settings clean, separated and without a bloated **Ravyn** instance.

 ## `url_for`

-Esmerald automatically provides the `url_for` when using the jinja template system, that means
+Ravyn automatically provides the `url_for` when using the jinja template system, that means
 you can do something like this:

 ```jinja